Frequently Asked Questions

 - architectural pieces

-A. I work with wood, stone and slate and sometimes a combination of them.
-It's quite expensive for me as I have to have a stock of all materials plus all the tools to work them – stone chisels, wood chisels and gouges, hammers, mallets, grinders, chainsaws... and an old tractor.
+I work with wood, stone and slate and sometimes a combination of them.
+It has been quite an undertaking for me to equip my workshop over the years, as I have to have a stock of all materials plus all the tools to work them – stone chisels, wood chisels and gouges, hammers, mallets, grinders, chainsaws… and an old tractor.

-A. If a client approaches me and asks me if I can do something in particular for them, I will nearly always say yes.
+If a client approaches me and asks me if I can do something in particular for them, I will nearly always say yes.
 As time has gone on I keep trying new skills and ideas and like to think I can manage most requests.
-I spent a weekend doing a blacksmithing course but I find I need to regularly put my hands on the piece that I am working on.
-Not a good idea with red hot metal!
-For that reason I don't do much in metal but I do have a couple of good friends who are experts with metalwork so, if a job requires it, I can also provide this as a service.
+Occasionally I need to include metalwork supports or features in my work and my welding skills are progressing nicely.

-Q. What kind of work do you enjoy most?
+What kind of work do you enjoy the most?

-A. I don't think so.
-I generally cost my work at about £25 per hour or £250 per day, probably less than your mechanic or hairdresser!
-I charge for materials at the price I paid, unless I already have stock which I sometimes don't charge for at all.
+I don’t think so.
+I generally cost my work at £350 per day, probably less than your mechanic or hairdresser!
+I charge for materials at the price I paid, unless I already have stock which I sometimes don’t charge for at all.
 If a project is going to be very demanding on my tools then I may incorporate the cost for chisels, oil etc within my quote.
-I generally don't charge a full rate for my time when delivering finished pieces but I like to have my fuel costs covered.
+I generally don’t charge a full rate for my time when delivering finished pieces but I like to have my fuel costs covered.

 However, nearly all my work is hand-crafted which can be very labour-intensive and will take time.
 I have to therefore charge accordingly.
 As a result, my work may be more expensive than having something produced by machine, but not always!